How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them? Try with other numbers of cubes as well.

 Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

-Can you fit the tangram pieces into the outline of this plaque design?
+Can you fit the tangram pieces into the outline of the child walking home from school?

-Can you fit the tangram pieces into the outline of the rocket?
+Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?

 Can you fit the tangram pieces into the outlines of the watering can and man in a boat?

-Can you fit the tangram pieces into the outline of Granma T?
+Can you fit the tangram pieces into the outline of these convex shapes?

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outlines of the candle and sundial?

 Can you fit the tangram pieces into the outline of this sports car?